What is UML Sequence Diagrams?

 components and their associated state transitions.

-Benefits of using UML sequence diagrams
+Benefits of Using UML Sequence Diagrams

-These are some of the main benefits of using UML sequence
+These are some of the main benefits of using UML sequence diagrams.

 1. Help you discover architectural, interface and logic problems early.
-Because

-they allow you to flesh out details before having to implement anything,
+Because they allow you to flesh out details before having to implement anything,

 sequence diagrams are useful tools to find architectural, interface and logic